WingHaa/todo-list/README.md

 # Todo list

-Built using pure Javascript and Web APIs.
+Built using pure Javascript and Tailwind CSS.

 App come with some default data for show case.
 Data is keep by using Local Storage.

 I also tried to write it using Pubslish-subscribe pattern (Pubsub).
 It was quite painful to write as I forget event naming.
 Writing application's flow down on paper would have really helped.